 Three years ago, commuter traffic through the small Wisconsin village of Thiensville, U.S.A., became so?

-Three years ago, commuter traffic through the small Wisconsin village of Thiensville, U.S.A., became so great that local authorities decided to establish a special pedestrian crossing over the busy state highway.
+Background: Three years ago, commuter traffic through the small Wisconsin village of Thiensville, U.S.A., became so great that local authorities decided to establish a special pedestrian crossing over the busy state highway.
 Their action has drastically reduced casualties among the village population ... of nosting ducks from the nearby Milwaukee River.

 Many hundreds of mallard duck? live on the banks of the Milwaukee, on one side of Highway 57.
 Each Spring, the hens cautiously walk across the road to nest among the le??-spectacular surroundings of Thiensville's houses and shops.